 - Does your internship employer accept responsibilities for helping you develop professionally?

 The approval process (specific to the Certificate in Professional Selling)

-- The student meets with the Director of the Center for Professional Selling and Sales Technology, regarding the internship and ensuring it meets the guidelines (a personal meeting is mandatory).
+- The student must meet with the Director of the Center for Professional Selling and Sales Technology, regarding the internship and ensure it meets the guidelines (a personal meeting is mandatory).
 Please be aware, all internships are different.
 Thus, the one-on-one discussions are imperative to ensure we all understand the expectations of the employer and align with the guidelines of the certificate.
 Sometimes this means a quick discussion with the employer for clarification or a letter from the employer regarding their internship intentions.

 - A job description from the intern employer is required.
 The student should ask the employer for a job description and bring it to the meeting with the Director of the Center for Professional Selling and Sales Technology.

 - If the internship aligns with the guidelines, the student and the Director of the Center for Professional Selling and Sales Technology complete the internship approval form and forward it to the department chair for final approval.
 If approved, the department gives the student permission to register and also gives the student the employer evaluation form.

 - The student submits weekly reports that are e-mailed to the Director of the Center for Professional Selling and Sales Technology.
 We have a format that you will be provided.
 The format is mandatory.
 The feedback from previous students suggests that the reports are very helpful when she/he develops their resume and prepare for job interviews.